mattermost/docs/source/about/licensing-and-subscription.rst

 Yes.
 The Mattermost Nonprofit License enables foundations and other nonprofit organizations that support open source projects or other technology initiatives to apply the benefits of Mattermost Enterprise Edition to advancing their missions with special nonprofit pricing.

-An eligible organization needs to be an official nonprofit or charity, and also non-government, non-academic and non-commercial in nature, with no religious affiliation and that would otherwise be unable to afford the commercial version of Mattermost software.
+To be eligible, an organization needs to be an official nonprofit or charity; as well as non-government, non-academic and non-commercial in nature, with no religious affiliation; and that would otherwise be unable to afford the commercial version of Mattermost software.
 If your organization doesn’t fit this description, we suggest that you purchase a `commercial license <https://mattermost.com/pricing-self-managed/>`_ instead.

 Organizations that receive a Mattermost non-proft license must make their server publically accessible for anyone to sign up and join.
 Mattermost will also have the right to place the name and logo of the nonprofit or charitable institution on our website.